eluv-io/elv-asset-manager/README.md

 datetime - ISO 8601 datetime (e.g. `2020-03-15T13:55:47-0400`)
 - additional field: 'zone' - Reference timezone for this datetime

+subsection - A collection of fields stored within a key

 list - A list of fields
 - additional field: 'fields' - Recursive schema specifying the contents of each list item
 ```